cresmoon/ml-from-scratch/README.md

-# ml-from-scratch
-ML algorithm implementations from scratch
+# ML from scratch

+Implementations of some ML algorithms from scratch.

+## Unsupervised learning

+[x] K-means